Netatalk/netatalk/README.md

 Compared to common file transfer protocols like NFS and FTP, Netatalk delivers a Mac-like user experience, with seamless integration of Mac filesystem metadata, such as the resource forks that were common before Mac OS X.
-Modern macOS features such as Zeroconf (Bonjour) service discovery, Time Machine backups, and Spotlight indexed search are also supported.
+Modern macOS features such as Zeroconf (Bonjour) service discovery, Time Machine backups, and Spotlight (Finder search) are also supported.

 Compared to [Samba](https://www.samba.org/) (SMB), Netatalk has [demonstrably faster transfer speeds](https://netatalk.io/docs/Benchmarks)